OpenNebula/docs/source/deployment/config/workflow.rst

 OpenNebula Upgrade Workflow
 ===========================

-This section describes the typical OpenNebula upgrade process incorporating the OneScape.
+This section describes the typical OpenNebula upgrade process incorporating the Onecfg.

 .. important::